-Two of Seven’s more experienced (older) PR professionals have been in the UK to get to grips with social media through a series of training sessions – and the way it is influencing their attitude to social media strategy in Dubai is shaping Seven’s approach.
+Two of Seven’s more experienced (older) PR professionals have been in the UK to get to grips with social media through a series of training sessions – and the way it is influencing their attitude to social media strategy is shaping Seven’s approach.

 Looking at the use of Arabic language to tell a global brand story in the Middle East, there is no doubt Twitter has huge power.
 Short and sharp soundbites with great content to really cut through the noise and get directly to the target audience.
 But, on more local and lifestyle-based stories it has little effect.
 Yes, government and corporate communications campaigns that require an authoritative voice do need Twitter, but the impact seems to be growing less over time.
 Twitter is also very expensive to promote your content, compared to the other major channels.